SEN Information and Useful links

 - Social and Emotional difficulties

-Children who are Looked After by the local authority and children with EAL may qualify for SEN provision which is based on individual needs.
+- Children who are Looked After by the local authority and children with EAL may qualify for SEN provision which is based on an individual need.

 The type of support is dependent on the individual learning need, and it is intended to enable access to learning and overcome the barrier to learning identified.

-There are over 13 members of staff who have attended accredited Nurture training.
-The Quality Mark for Nurture was re-awarded for the 4th time in May 2018.
+Several members of staff have attended the accredited Nurture training.
+The quality mark for Nurture was awarded again for the fourth time 4th May 2018.

-Many members of staff are trained in the following:
+Many staff members are trained in the following: